msheliga1/uriHW6FetchUrl/README.md

     Make Sure it Works
     Insert Screenshot X2 of deployment into readme file.

-## Tools and Technologies Used - HTML, CSS Bulma Framework and JQuery
+## Tools and Technologies Used - HTML, CSS BootStrap Framework and JQuery
     Github - Could use branches
     Create/Modify HTML
     Modals - May use, may not
     CSS Framwork Bootstrap
     Javascript/JQuery
     Local Storage
     Agile - Try to assign a little work at a time.

 ## Acceptance Criteria
 -----------------------
-weather outlook for multiple cities
+Weather outlook for multiple cities
 weather dashboard with form inputs, search for a city => current and future conditions for city and city is added to the search history
 Current weather conditions include: city name, the date, an icon of weather conditions, temperature, humidity, and wind speed
 Future weather conditions include: a 5-day forecast with date, an icon of weather conditions, temperature, wind speed, and humidity
 Click on a city in search history:  presented with current and future conditions for that city